andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 With major cryptocurrencies like Bitcoin, **this is not a problem!**

-The hashrates are just too high, and the bad actors would be better off financially if they used their hashrate to mine.
+The hashrates are just too high, and any bad actors would be better off financially if they used their hashrate to mine.

 ---

 # [fit]Altering past blocks

-The bad actor would need to have *far more hashrate than the entire network combined!*
+A bad actor would need to have *far more hashrate than the entire network combined!*

-The bad actor would have to "redo" the work in finding nonces for spoofed blocks and would never catch up to the rest of the network!
+A bad actor would have to "redo" the work in finding nonces for spoofed blocks and would never catch up to the rest of the network!

 This is why the blockchain can be considered irreversible.